 Understanding Antagonistic Narcissism

 Narcissism is a spectrum disorder, as are other behavioral conditions, and it can be either overt or covert.
+Psychology and social psychology both study narcissism, exploring its origins, development, and impact on relationships and social dynamics.
 Overt narcissism is associated with needing admiration and demonstrating excessive self-love, while shyness and a lack of confidence are related to covert narcissism.
+Overt narcissists openly seek attention and admiration, whereas covert narcissists tend to hide their self-importance and may use passive-aggressive tactics.
+Communal narcissists, on the other hand, present themselves as altruistic and virtuous, often believing they adhere to social norms and moral standards.
 One of the subtypes of overt narcissism is antagonistic narcissism.

 Dealing with a narcissist can be difficult, but it can be particularly so when it comes to this subtype.
-Antagonistic narcissists are known for manipulative and aggressive behavior.
+Antagonistic narcissists are known for manipulative and aggressive behavior, often using aggression and power to dominate others and create conflict in relationships.
+They frequently engage in hostile or vengeful actions, believing strongly in their own superiority and entitlement.
 Common signs of an antagonistic narcissist include:

+For example, an antagonistic narcissist might react with hostility or even physical aggression when their ego is threatened, causing significant emotional harm to those around them.
 They are highly competitive and seek to be the center of attention in any setting.
-Their behavior can damage relationships and their overall life, making getting treatment an important step to take.
+Their behavior can damage relationships and leave others feeling emotionally drained or hurt, making getting treatment an important step to take.
+Unlike individuals with healthy self esteem, who maintain balanced self-worth and positive relationships, antagonistic narcissists often undermine the well-being of those close to them.
 The problem is that convincing them that they should get help isn’t always easy.

 Causes of Antagonistic Narcissism

 It’s still not wholly clear what causes narcissism of any sort.
 Generally, there are a combination of factors that can contribute to the development of this personality disorder.
+Antagonistic narcissism can sometimes co-occur with other borderline conditions, such as borderline personality disorder, making diagnosis and treatment more complex.
 Genetics can play a role, with some traits being passed down from parent to child, but so can the environment in which the person lived as a child.

 Dealing With a Narcissist: How to Help Them Heal